 A Japanese speaker would probably not be able to understand many words in Korean.
 They may occasionally learn a term that sounds familiar, but that doesn’t necessarily mean that the Korean word has anything to do with their language.

-In a nutshell, there are many Korean words and Japanese that are similar but not the same.
+In a nutshell, many Korean and Japanese words are similar but not the same.

 This is a very personal choice that shouldn’t be taken merely on the basis of how Japanese and Korean are related to and different from one another.
 It is preferable to use a holistic perspective when making this decision because each language has characteristics that make it easier or harder to learn than the other.